£0.00

 The brand’s reputation was built on the superior construction and durability of its polo shirts.

-The collar is crafted to retain its shape, even after multiple washes—a feature that any gentleman who has dealt with the frustration of a curling collar can appreciate.
-The buttons are made from mother-of-pearl, adding a subtle touch of luxury.
+The collar is crafted to retain shape, even after multiple washes—a feature that any gentleman who has dealt with the frustration of a curling collar can appreciate.

-What are Lacoste’s Products Made of?
+What Are Lacoste’s Products Made of?

 This hybrid approach reflects Lacoste’s roots in sportswear, where functionality is as important as aesthetics.